 Irma Ferrer Memorial Health Justice Fellowship

-The Irma Ferrer Memorial Health Justice Fellowship is a 10-month leadership opportunity for college or graduate level students committed to creating just and equitable access to the healthcare system for the Latino community around issues of cancer.
+The Irma Ferrer Memorial Health Justice Fellowship is a 10-month leadership opportunity for college, graduate-level, or gap-year students committed to creating just and equitable access to the healthcare system for the Latino community around issues of cancer.

 Throughout the fellowship year, each fellow will engage in community health work such as patient advocacy & navigation, community health education, cancer survivor support, research and community organizing.
 In addition, each fellow will implement a portion of their Vision for Social Change.

-We are interested in hosting one additional fellow this year who lives in or go to school in Santa Clara County and who is dedicated to serving their local communities.
+We are interested in hosting 4-5 additional fellows this year who live in or go to school in Santa Clara County, or nearby cities, and who is dedicated to serving their local communities.
 Each fellow must be committed to health justice and social change.
-Fellows should demonstrate critical thinking, initiative, follow through and a passion for achieving health equity for the population we serve.
+Fellows should demonstrate critical thinking, initiative, discipline, and a passion for achieving health equity for the population we serve.

 We welcome and encourage students who are passionate about health justice to apply.

-1) 10-month immersion in grassroots community health programs serving the low-income Latino population
+10-month immersion in grassroots community health programs serving the low-income Latino population, with an in-person component in the summer months

-3) Deepened understanding of health injustice in Santa Clara County and the impact of continued health inequity on the Latino community4) Mentorship & Networking
+Deepened understanding of health injustice in Santa Clara County and the impact of continued health inequity on the Latinx community